commonmark/commonmark-java/README.md

 document start here
 ```

-Use class `YAMLFrontMatterExtension` in artifact `commonmark-ext-yaml-front-matter`.
-To fetch metadata, use `YAMLFrontMatterVisitor`.
+Use class `YamlFrontMatterExtension` in artifact `commonmark-ext-yaml-front-matter`.
+To fetch metadata, use `YamlFrontMatterVisitor`.

 Contributing
 ------------